 “Especially in Rwanda, Burkina Faso, and Senegal, the gender balance improved in the decision-making structures of farmers we worked with.”

-You said in the beginning that STARS took a gender approach in supporting smallholder farmers.
+You said that STARS took a gender approach in supporting smallholder farmers.
 Why was that and how did you do that?

 Yet, most decision-makers in farmer organisations, like cooperatives, are men.
 Women are kept out.
 The gender imbalance, and with it the injustice and the lack of transparency and democracy, is staggering.
 Not only within cooperatives.
 Women are equally overlooked by government bodies and financial institutions.

 All four STARS countries rank high on the gender inequality index.
 Making a gender approach even more important.
 It starts by discussing, with farmers, why this imbalance is not okay.
 On top of the injustice, it is also counter-productive and inefficient.
 Access to finance, land, seeds, and knowledge is even more limited to female farmers than to men.
 As a result, women-led households produce 20 to 30% less than their male counterparts in Sub-Saharan Africa.